jotd666/pacman500/README.md

 TO DO:

-- proper degrade startup code (& enhance exit code): vbr, graphics
-- whdload compatibility (os off, save using resload)
+- whdload compatibility (os off, save using resload): to test
-- sequence to enable cheat keys
-- highscore save
-- cheat keys to kill ghosts
+- whdload slave to write

 BUILDING FROM SOURCES: